-Daniel Nussen is a member of the Firm's Capital Markets practice.
-Daniel has extensive experience representing special purpose acquisition company (SPAC) sponsors, investors and underwriters in initial public offerings (IPOs) and business combinations, including leading over 60 SPAC IPOs in the last six years with sponsor teams from across the globe and a wide variety of industries.
+Daniel Nussen is a partner in White & Case's Capital Markets practice in Los Angeles.
+Daniel has extensive experience representing special purpose acquisition company (SPAC) sponsors, investors and underwriters in initial public offerings (IPOs) and business combinations (deSPACs), including leading over 60 SPAC IPOs in the last six years with sponsor teams from across the globe and a wide variety of industries.

 Daniel previously spent three years in the in-house legal department of a major financial institution.

 - Represented Screaming Eagle Acquisition Corp. in its $750 million initial public offering.

 - Represented LAMF Global Ventures Corp.
 I in its $253 million initial public offering.

 - Represented Soaring Eagle Acquisition Corp. in its $1.725 billion initial public offering.

 - Represented Forum Merger IV Corporation in its $336 million initial public offering.

 - Represented ScION Tech Growth II in its $345 million initial public offering.

 - Represented Citigroup, J.P.
 Morgan, Goldman Sachs and BofA Securities and in the $1.38 billion initial public offering of Churchill Capital Corp VII.